robert17/iotf-rtd/docs/reference/security.rst

 All devices work with the same topic space.
-The authentication credentials provided by the client connecting dictate to which device this topic space will be scoped by the IOT Foundation.
+The authentication credentials provided by the client connecting dictate to which device this topic space will be scoped by the IoT Foundation.
 This prevents devices from being able to impersonate another device.

 The only way to impersonate another device is by obtaining compromised security